 14. Homelessness

-In Oahu, Hawaii there are many homeless peopleOpens in a new tab..
+In Oahu, Hawaii there are many homeless people.
 In fact, there are currently about 4,000 homeless people in Oahu, and most of them are living on the street because they don’t have the money to book a hotel room or rent an apartment.

 The homeless in Oahu are unfortunately not treated very well by residents, and there really isn’t anything that anyone can do because of how high rent is and because there really isn’t any room to build a homeless center or affordable housing.
 The homeless problem in Oahu doesn’t seem to be getting better or going away any time soon.